 About to finish her MA at the Royal Birmingham Conservatoire, Kate Allsop completed her BMus at the same institution under the tuition of Annabel Knight and Chris Orton, graduating with First Class Honours and the BMus Course Prize for highest degree mark.
 Since beginning her studies in Birmingham she has been awarded three performance and early music scholarships and has been the winner of the Conservatoire Recorder Prize for four consecutive years.
-Most recently she won the prestigious Town Hall Symphony Hall prize and Corton Hyde Early Music Prize with her Ensemble La Notte trio, and has featured three times on BBC Radio 3, including as part of a BBC Proms showcase, with the same ensemble.
+Most recently she won the prestigious Town Hall Symphony Hall prize and Corton Hyde Early Music Prize with her Ensemble La Notte trio, and has featured three times on BBC Radio 3, including as part of the BBC Proms, with the same ensemble.
 Her performing experience has included many concerts of varied genres and in varied settings, both in the UK and abroad.

 In 2016 Kate studied with Daniël Brüggen at the Royal Conservatory of The Hague, taking part in several performance projects with students.
 Friendships with fellow students in The Hague led to her forming a recorder and theorbo duo – in summer 2017 they gave a concert of early German and Austrian repertoire at the Festival Oude Muziek Utrecht fringe.
 Kate has also been involved in classes and lessons at the Conservatorium van Amsterdam.